microsoft/MixedRealityToolkit-Unity/Documentation/EyeTracking/EyeTracking_TargetSelection.md

 # Eye-supported target selection
 This page discusses different options for accessing eye gaze data and eye gaze specific events to select targets in MRTK.
 Eye tracking allows for fast and effortless target selections using a combination of information about what a user is looking at with additional inputs such as _hand tracking_ and _voice commands_:
-- Look & Pinch (i.e., hold up your hand in front of you and pinch your thumb and index finger together)
 - Look & Say _"Select"_ (default voice command)
 - Look & Say _"Explode"_ or _"Pop"_ (custom voice commands)
 - Look & Bluetooth button
+- Look & Pinch (i.e., hold up your hand in front of you and bring your thumb and index finger together)

 To select holographic content using eye gaze, there are several options: